 Some council services are very visible to everyone in the borough, but there are many others you may only be aware of if you come into direct contact with them.

-- Provides four sports and leisure centres, 22 football pitches and five cricket grounds, one bowling green, ten tennis courts and 25 outdoor multi-use games areas (MUGAs).
+Provides sports and leisure centres and a host of sports provision facilities including football pitches and cricket grounds, a bowling green, tennis courts and outdoor multi-use games areas.

-- Provides an extensive range of high quality exhibitions and educational programmes at Nuneaton Museum & Art Gallery attracting 65,000 visitors.
+Leads an extensive range of high-quality exhibitions and educational programmes at Nuneaton Museum & Art Gallery.

-- Delivers a fantastic programme of entertainment at the Civic Hall in Bedworth, attracting over 112,000 customers annually.
+Delivers a fantastic programme of entertainment at the Civic Hall in Bedworth.

-- Provides over 5,700 council properties, including around 1,176 independent living homes and 34 units of temporary accommodation for homeless households.
+Provides council properties, independent living homes and temporary accommodation for homeless households.

-- Makes decisions on around 680 planning applications and some 1,200 building control applications each year.
+Makes decisions on an extensive number of planning applications and building control applications each year.

-- Provision of guidance, support and inspection services for business premises in the Borough, relating to food safety, health and safety, environmental protection and licensing.
+Provision of guidance, support and inspection services for business premises throughout the Borough, relating to food safety, health and safety, environmental protection and licensing.

 - How do I become a councillor in Nuneaton and Bedworth Borough Council ?